zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/aks/aks_mssql_mi_ad_auth_arm_template/_index.md

   - [_VNET_](https://github.com/microsoft/azure_arc/blob/main/azure_arc_data_jumpstart/aks/ARM/VNET.json) - Deploys a Virtual Network with two subnets, one to be used by the Client virtual machine and Active Directory Domain Services VM, and the other to be used by AKS cluster.
 Assigns DNS servers in the VNet when Active Directory authentication support is enabled in SQL Managed Instance.
   - [_aks_](https://github.com/microsoft/azure_arc/blob/main/azure_arc_data_jumpstart/aks/ARM/aks.json) - Deploys the AKS cluster where all the Azure Arc data services will be deployed.
   - [_addsVm_](https://github.com/microsoft/azure_arc/blob/main/azure_arc_data_jumpstart/aks/ARM/addsVm.json) - Deploys the Active Directory Domain Services Windows VM.
-This is where all user accounts are created to access SQL Managed Instance using Active Directory  authentication, service account to assign Service Principal and generate keytab file, and DNS entries for domain controller and SQL Managed Instance name resolution for connectivity.
+This is where all user accounts are created to access SQL Managed Instance using Active Directory  authentication, service account to assign service principal and generate keytab file, and DNS entries for domain controller and SQL Managed Instance name resolution for connectivity.
   - [_clientVm_](https://github.com/microsoft/azure_arc/blob/main/azure_arc_data_jumpstart/aks/ARM/clientVm.json) - Deploys the client Windows VM.
 This is where all user interactions with the environment are made from.
   - [_logAnalytics_](https://github.com/microsoft/azure_arc/blob/main/azure_arc_data_jumpstart/aks/ARM/logAnalytics.json) - Deploys Azure Log Analytics workspace to support Azure Arc-enabled data services logs uploads.

-  - User remotes into Active Directory domain joined client Windows VM using Active Directory account, which automatically kicks off the [_DataServicesLogonScript_](https://github.com/microsoft/azure_arc/blob/main/azure_arc_data_jumpstart/aks/ARM/artifacts/DataServicesLogonScript.ps1) PowerShell script that deploy and configure Azure Arc-enabled data services on the AKS cluster including the reverse DNS setup, PTR record for domain controller, data controller, SQLMI organization unit (OU), domain user account and keytab file, Active Directory Connector(ADC), and SQL Managed Instance.
+  - User remotes into the Active Directory domain joined client Windows VM using Active Directory account, which automatically kicks off the [_DataServicesLogonScript_](https://github.com/microsoft/azure_arc/blob/main/azure_arc_data_jumpstart/aks/ARM/artifacts/DataServicesLogonScript.ps1) PowerShell script that deploy and configure Azure Arc-enabled data services on the AKS cluster including the reverse DNS setup, PTR record for domain controller, data controller, SQLMI organization unit (OU), domain user account and keytab file, Active Directory Connector(ADC), and SQL Managed Instance.

   - In addition to deploying the data controller and SQL Managed Instance, the sample [_AdventureWorks_](https://docs.microsoft.com/sql/samples/adventureworks-install-configure?view=sql-server-ver15&tabs=ssms) database is restored, windows account is created in SQL Managed Instance, and sysadmin role is automatically assigned for you as well to connect to database server using Windows Integrated authentication using SQL Server Management Studio(SSMS) or Azure Data Studio.